Francesco4Galbiati/SMBUD_Project_2024-2025_Galbiati/README.md

 ## The repository
 The repository is organized as follows:
- - Files: the files of the project
+ - OtherFiles: the files of the project
    - Analysis: the Python scripts and the results of the analysis conducted on 3 of the 10 queries
    - Queries: the text of the queries run in MongoDB
    - Results: the complete results of the queries in JSON format